 How adaptive bitrate (HLS) streaming works and how to isolate the best video quality links from a master M3U8.

-To extract a raw stream link intentionally—perhaps because you want to force 4K playback and avoid the auto-scaling logic—you can download the master M3U8 as a text file.
-Open it, look for the line indicating the highest BANDWIDTH and RESOLUTION parameters, and copy the sub-level URL right beneath it.
+To extract a raw stream link intentionally—perhaps because you want to force 4K playback and avoid auto-scaling logic—you can download the master M3U8 as a text file.
+Look for the line indicating the highest BANDWIDTH and copy the sub-level URL right beneath it.
 This trick is extremely useful for generating static channels that refuse to blur.

 Why You Should Hide Your IPTV Passwords